-By now, you should have heard of Libra, Facebook’s new cryptocurrency.
-If not you must have been living under a rock, but that’s okay.
+By now, you may have heard of Libra, Facebook’s new cryptocurrency.
+If not, you must have been living under a rock, but that’s okay.
 This beginner’s guide to Libra should get you up to speed to everything you need to know about this fascinating project.

 Now, you may ask yourself why would a social media platform create a cryptocurrency in the first place?
 This is what this article is all about.